Lamar High School (Houston): Athletics

 Lamar High School teams are Lamar Texans.
 Prior to this, they were Redskins; this nickname was phased out and replaced with the "Texans," as "Redskins" is considered by some to be derogatory to the Native American population.

 In 1999 a student proposed to retire the Redskin mascot.
 The teacher in charge of the student poll included a question on whether the students were willing to pay for the change; the student body voted against it, with every six students voting to retain and every one voting to keep.
-The student wanted to create his own poll but the Lamar administration id not permit this.
+The student wanted to create his own poll but the Lamar administration did not permit this.

 In April 2014 the HISD school board decided to rename remaining sports team names of Confederate and Native American mascots owing to fears of appearing culturally insensitive.
 Each school submitted its main choices to the HISD administration.
 The majority of Lamar students voted for Texian, but the school adopted "Texan" because HISD board members believed "Texan" was better than "Texian" since the latter could be culturally insensitive.
 During the Redskin era, the school had a statue called "Big Red," a depiction of a Native American.

 Lamar Texans' archrivals are the Bellaire High Cardinals from Houston suburb Bellaire, Texas.
 Their main competitions are soccer and baseball.
 In previous eras the primary athletic rival was Lee High School.
 American football games were the primary outlet of this rivalry, but it manifested itself in other ways; in 1975 Gregory Curtis of the Texas Monthly wrote that "the respective Key Clubs know year by year which club has sold more grapefruit in the Christmas drive and more tickets to the spring Pancake Breakfast."
 According to Curtis, the rivalry "is as natural as it is intense" because the schools had students from the same social class and general geographic area.